giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ## Interpretation of the validation

-The baseline and degraded cases are intended to verify different aspects of the workflow.

-The baseline case checks that the beam model reproduces the response of a smooth tapered tower with no longitudinal stiffness degradation.
+The validation compares two computational paths applied to the same YAML-defined tower models.

+The first path is the CSF-OpenSees projection.
+The YAML file defines the continuous sectional field, and OpenSees receives a sampled beam-model representation of that field.

+The second path is the independent continuous baseline.
+It reads the same YAML input, reconstructs the required geometry and stiffness distributions, and computes the response by direct integration without using OpenSees and without calling CSF section-sampling APIs.

+The purpose of the comparison is therefore not only to observe convergence with mesh refinement.
+The main point is to verify that the YAML-defined continuous sectional model can be transferred to a structural solver and compared against an independently reconstructed continuous reference.

+Two tower configurations are considered:

+* the undegraded NREL tower, where the stiffness variation follows the smooth geometric taper;
+* the degraded NREL tower, where the same geometry is combined with a localized longitudinal stiffness reduction law.

-The degraded case checks that the same workflow remains consistent when the stiffness field varies locally along the tower height.
+The undegraded case checks the response of the smooth baseline tower model.
+Since the stiffness field varies regularly along the height, the CSF-OpenSees projection is expected to be less sensitive to the axial discretization.

-The analytical reference provides an independent check because it does not use OpenSees and does not use the same computational tools.
-It only reads the same YAML input and performs the analytical integration directly.
+The degraded case is more demanding.
+The local stiffness reductions introduce sharper variations in the continuous field.
+Coarser beam discretizations may under-sample these variations, while denser or richer section sampling improves the agreement with the continuous baseline.

-Agreement between the beam model results and the analytical reference supports the consistency of:
+The comparison supports the consistency of:

-- the YAML definition;
+* the YAML model definition;
-- the sectional property distribution;
-- the beam discretization;
+* the continuous sectional-property field;
-- the stiffness degradation law;
+* the stiffness degradation law;
+* the CSF-OpenSees projection;
-- the independent analytical formulation.
+* the independent continuous baseline.

-## Convergence behaviour

-The final convergence comparison is reported in:
+The final comparison is reported in:

 [Validation comparison - all scenarios](validation_comparison_summary_all_b.md)

-That document collects the beam model results and compares them against the independent analytical reference for both tower configurations:
+That document collects the OpenSees tip responses and compares them against the independent continuous baseline for both tower configurations.
+The reported quantities are the transverse tip displacement `Uy`, the torsional tip rotation `Rz`, the number of OpenSees elements, the number of CSF section evaluations, and the relative errors with respect to the continuous baseline.

-- the undegraded NREL tower;
-- the degraded NREL tower.

-The non-degraded case is expected to converge rapidly.
-Since the stiffness varies smoothly and monotonically with the tower taper, even a coarse beam discretization can capture the global response reasonably well.

-The degraded case is more demanding.
-The local stiffness reductions introduce sharper variations along the member axis.
-As a result, coarse discretizations can be less reliable and may show a less regular convergence trend.

-This behaviour highlights one of the main motivations for using a continuous stiffness representation.
-A simple piecewise model with too few stations may miss or underrepresent local stiffness variations, while a denser discretization converges toward the continuous analytical reference.

-The comparison report provides the final validation evidence through:

-- numerical tables of tip displacement and torsional rotation;
-- relative errors against the independent analytical reference;
-- convergence plots for both undegraded and degraded scenarios.

-The comparison therefore supports two conclusions:

-1. for smooth non-degraded variation, the model converges quickly;
-2. for localized degradation, the response is more sensitive to axial discretization, and convergence requires a finer representation.
+The comparison therefore supports the intended validation message: CSF defines a continuous sectional model, while the beam solver receives a sampled projection of that model.
+The discretization controls how the field is interrogated; it does not define the field itself.

 ## Summary